 It’s becoming increasingly challenging for companies to keep an accurate record of their intercompany transactions.
-Specialist technology, like automation software, can help but knowing they exist is only half of the solution.
-The other half is knowing which type of software best aligns with your needs and thus, is most suitable for your company.
+Specialist technologies, such as automation software, can help—but knowing they exist is only half the solution.
+The other half is knowing which type of software best aligns with your needs and thus is most suitable for your company.

-One of the biggest debates is whether an outsourced solution is better than an Oracle-hosted configuration, like Virtual Trader.
+One of the biggest debates is whether an outsourced solution is better than an Oracle-hosted configuration, such as Virtual Trader.
 Here’s a comparison of the two to help you decide.

 The Pros of Outsourced Development Work

-When you delegate the task of designing a solution that manages your intercompany transactions to an external specialist company, you’re able to have complete control over how it works.
-This is because you can have a solution created that caters precisely to whatever issues or requirements your company might experience or need.
+When you delegate to an external specialist company the task of designing a solution that manages your intercompany transactions, you’re able to have complete control over how it works.
+This is because you can specify a solution that caters precisely to whatever issues or requirements your company might experience or need.

-This is particularly advantageous if you experience very niche, unique issues or have a specific way of running your company.
-Your solution will be specifically designed to handle your company’s needs - which is something you may struggle to find in a predesigned, “off the shelf” alternative.
+This is particularly advantageous if you experience unique issues or have a specific way of running your company.
+Your solution will be specifically designed to handle your company’s needs, which is something you may struggle to find in a predesigned off-the-shelf alternative.